ThomasMrchl/ThomasMrchl/README.md

 * 🌍  I'm based in **Paris**
 * ⚡  I'm looking for a **20-week internship** starting in **November 2025!**
 * ✉️  Do not hesitate to contact me, I'm open to any opportunities : [marchalthomaswork@gmail.com](mailto:marchalthomaswork@gmail.com)
-* 🧠  I'm learning Docker
+* 🧠  I'm currently learning Docker

 ### Skills